mitre/inspec-reporter-json-hdf/README.md

 # inspec-reporter-json-hdf
-InSpec Reporter Plugin to be used with Heimdall

-This InSpec Reporter Plugin is developed under the SAF to extend security testing capabilities for the SAF shared community.
+This InSpec Reporter Plugin is developed under the [SAF](https://saf.mitre.org/#/) to extend security testing capabilities for the SAF shared community.

 ## Installation:

-#### After installing InSpec, run this command to install this reporter plugin:
+#### if using inspec:
 ```
 "inspec plugin install inspec-reporter-json-hdf"
 ```